teagist/C-Data-Structures/Linked List/readme.md

-# Linked List Tests
+# Linked List

 This repository contains the implementation and a **comprehensive test suite** for a templated singly‑linked list.
 ---

-## Features of the Linked List
+## 📋 Features of the Linked List
 * Templated Singly Linked List.
 * Insertion, Deletion, Retrieval, Sorting, and Traversal of the List.

 ## ✅ Automated Test Checklist